 Schools with no tested grades: A significant portion of points at the elementary and middle school levels will be derived from performance on the state summative assessments.
 If a school has no tested grades, it will be designated as a "Feeder School."
 Feeder Schools will then be paired with a school that has tested grades and into which the majority of the Feeder School's students enroll.
 The paired school will be designated as a "Receiver School."
 Feeder Schools will receive the SPI points of their Receiver Schools for Student Achievement and Academic Growth.
 Each school will maintain its own distinct performance and SPI points for the School Quality indicator and for the English Language Proficiency indicator.
 Feeder schools also receive the same designation as their Receiver schools.
-A feeder school may apply for a waiver to not receive the designation of Targeted Support and Improvement from the SD DOE School Improvement Office if they have completed a needs analysis and have evidence to show that the feeder school does not have systemic issues that require attention out above to these schools.
-Yet SD DOE continues to ensure that these schools are not forgotten in overall accountability through the Small School Audit process, a process run annually.
+A feeder school may apply for a waiver to not receive the designation of Targeted Support and Improvement from the SD DOE School Improvement Office if they have completed a needs analysis and have evidence to show that the feeder school does not have systemic issues that require attention measures as traditional schools, aligning with the state's commitment to providing fair educational opportunities for all students.
+By integrating virtual and alternative schools into the existing attendance center, South Dakota aims to streamline oversight and maintain consistent quality across all educational platforms.
+Programs classified as Virtual or Alternative, including cyber schools, those designed for students struggling in traditional classrooms, and those supporting high-needs students, will be included.